 Daily access to an excellent outdoor play space encourages children's physical health and overall learning and development.
 They develop an understanding of the benefits of physical exercise through additional activities to support their physical development.
-For example, regular physical exercise sessions with an appropriately qualified person, as well as the weekly swimming sessions.
 Babies develop movement as they move towards toys placed away from them and practise walking with staff support.

 Children are developing a good understanding of healthy lifestyles as they are offered a very healthy diet, with meals cooked each day with fresh ingredients and access to drinking water at all times.
-The premises are very clean and well maintained and support children's very good health.
-Children understand why they need to wash their hands before they eat their lunch and to use tissues when blowing their nose, creating a healthy environment.
+The premises are clean and well maintained and support children's very good health.
+Children understand why they need to wash their hands before they eat their lunch and to use tissues when blowing their nose, creating a very healthy environment.
 A wide variety of activities and opportunities encourage children to develop appropriate skills for the future.